IHE/HIE-Whitepaper/README.md

 ## 2.4 Longitudinal Patient Record

-Building on the document concepts described above in [2.3 Distinction between Documents and Messages](#23-distinction-between-documents-and-messages) of persistence, wholeness, stewardship and context, we can identify the principle of the longitudinal patient record which is foundational and central to health document sharing.
+Building on the document concepts described above in [Section 2.3 Distinction between Documents and Messages](#23-distinction-between-documents-and-messages) of persistence, wholeness, stewardship and context, we can identify the principle of the longitudinal patient record which is foundational and central to health document sharing.
 Document Sharing Communities are